gleisonsdm/TaskMiner/README.md

  	$CLANGFORM -style="{BasedOnStyle: llvm, IndentWidth: 2}" -i < Source Code Files (.c/.cc/.cpp) >

-Below, a summary of each part where it is necessary to change text:
+The following changes will be necessary:

-- path-to-llvm-build-bin-folder : A reference to the location of the llvm-3.7 binaries.
+* path-to-llvm-build-bin-folder : A reference to the location of the llvm-3.7 binaries.

-- TaskMiner/lib : A reference to the location of the TaskMiner libraries (.so files).
+* TaskMiner/lib : A reference to the location of the TaskMiner libraries (.so files).

-- Source Code : The input file that will be used to run the analyses.
+* Source Code : The input file that will be used to run the analyses.

-- op1 => An integer that defines the acceptable runtime cost.
+* op1 => An integer that defines the acceptable runtime cost.

-- op2 => Flag "-debug-only=print-tasks": Flag used to print tasks, if necessary (Optional).
+* op2 => Flag "-debug-only=print-tasks": Flag used to print tasks, if necessary (Optional).

-- op3 => Flag "-stats": Flag necessary to debug the analyze (Optional).
+* op3 => Flag "-stats": Flag necessary to debug the analyze (Optional).